Merkle's Key Agreement Protocol is Optimal: An $O(n^2)$ Attack on any Key Agreement from Random Oracles: Introduction

-Still, Impagliazzo and Rudich left as an open question~\cite[Section~8]{ImpagliazzoRu89} whether there exist protocols in the random oracle model with $\omega(n^2)$ security or in fact Merkle's protocol is optimal.
-One motivation for this question is practical--- protocols with sufficiently large polynomial gap could be secure enough in practice (e.g., a key exchange protocol taking $10^9$ operations to run and $(10^9)^6 = 10^{54}$ operations to break could be good enough for many applications), and in fact as technology improves, such polynomial gaps only become more useful.
-Another motivation is theoretical--- since Merkle's protocol has very limited interaction (it consists of one round in which both parties simultaneously broadcast a message) it's natural to ask whether more interaction can help achieve some polynomial advantage over this simple protocol.
+\paragraph{Question and Motivation.} Impagliazzo and Rudich~\cite[Section~8]{ImpagliazzoRu89} mention as an open question (which they attribute to Merkle) to find out whether their attack can be improved to $O(n^2)$ queries (hence showing the optimality of Merkle's protocol in the random oracle model) or there exist key agreement protocols in the random oracle model with $\omega(n^2)$ security.
+Beyond just being a natural question, it also has some practical and theoretical motivations.
+The practical motivation is that protocols with sufficiently large polynomial gap could be secure enough in practice---e.g., a key agreement protocol taking $10^9$ operations to run and $(10^9)^6 = 10^{54}$ operations to break could be good enough for many applications.\footnote{These numbers are just an example, and in practical applications the constant terms will make an important difference; however we note that these particular constants are not ruled out by~\cite{ImpagliazzoRu89}'s attack but are ruled out by ours by taking number of operations to mean the number of calls to the oracle.} In fact, as was argued by Merkle himself~\cite{Merkle74}, as technology improves and honest users can afford to run more operations, such polynomial gaps only become more useful since the ratio between the work required by the attacker and the honest user will grow as well.
+Thus, if known algebraic key agreement protocols were broken, one might look to polynomial-security protocol such as Merkle's for an alternative.
+Another motivation is theoretical--- Merkle's protocol has very limited interaction (consisting of one round in which both parties simultaneously broadcast a message) and in particular it implies a public key encryption scheme.
+It is natural to ask whether more interaction can help achieve some polynomial advantage over this simple protocol.
+Brakerski \etal~\cite{BrakerskiKSY11} show a simple $O(n^2)$-query attack for protocols with \emph{perfect completeness} based on a random oracles,\footnote{We are not aware of any perfectly complete $n$-query key agreement protocol in the random oracle with $\omega(n)$ security.
+In other words, it seems conceivable that all such protocols could be broken with a \emph{linear} number of queries.} where the probability is over both the oracle and parties' random seeds.
+In this work we focus on the main question of~\cite{ImpagliazzoRu89} in full fledged form.